Happy Birthday to the Land of the Free

 Honoring fathers who have passed

 Some honor their fathers on the anniversary of their passing, but others honor them on Father’s Day.
 Whatever day it is, honor them.
-Share a memory with family and sharing with pictures is even better.
+Share a memory with family.
+Sharing with pictures is even better.

 Honoring fathers who are absent